KB Swing

 No gym?
 No worries!
 All you need is a medicine ball and a field to get good work in.

-The Med Ball Cannonball Toss is an exercise that sounds exactly what it describes.
+The Med Ball Vertical Toss is an exercise that sounds exactly what it describes.
 The athlete will assume a position over the med ball, hinge at the waist, forcefully lift the ball, drive the hips, and lifting with the arms, throw the med ball as high into the air as possible.

 Med Ball Rotational Toss (Against a Wall)